I discovered this interesting snippet of information from my dear friend Stanley Fishman’s new cookbook Tender Grassfed

 - 1 pound ground bison preferably grassfed

-1/4 cup organic or wild blueberries very finely chopped or pureed in a blender
+- 1/4 cup blueberries finely chopped or pureed, preferably organic and in season

 Place all ingredients in a bowl and mix well.
 Form four equally sized hamburger patties about 1 inch thick.

 Build a charcoal fire on one side of the grill only.
 Bring the grill to medium high heat with all the vents open.

 When the grill is ready, place the bison burger patties in front of but not directly over the heat source.
 Cover and cook the bison burgers for 4-5 minutes on each side.